On convergence structures in graphs: Connectedness and Compactness: Characterizations and Consequences

 Observe that $\gamma$ is continuous because $x$ and $y$ are adjacent.
 Hence $G$ is a path-connected convergence space. \end{proof}

-\begin{remark} The proof of the last theorem is independent of the Pasting Lemma, we use it only to simplify arguments.
-We can indeed view a path in the graph as a path in a convergence space.
-The same can be done for ray a ray $\langle v_n\rangle_n$.
-In fact, consider the continuous function $f:[0,\infty)\to V(G)$ given by
+\begin{remark} The proof of Theorem \ref{path} is independent of the Pasting Lemma \ref{pastinglemma}; we use it only to simplify the argument.
+In fact, a path in a graph can naturally be viewed as a path in the associated convergence space.